Four Tools, Four Philosophies

 Cursor: The Power User's Choice

-Cursor started as a VS Code fork and has grown into the most feature-rich AI coding environment.
+Cursor is a VS Code fork packed with AI features that no extension can match.
 Its Composer mode can handle multi-file edits, and the @-mention system lets you reference files, docs, and web content directly in prompts.

 Strengths: - Multi-model support (switch between GPT-4o, Claude, and more) - Composer mode for complex multi-file changes - Inline diff preview before applying changes - Tab completion that learns your patterns